idleberg/atom-browse/README.md

 Arguments: `reveal | open`

 Specifies the default action for the service.
 You can open folders or reveal files in your file manager.

+**Note:** As of version v3.1, this option can be omitted.
+The action will tgeb be determined by whether target option resolves to a file or directory.

 #### `target`